-Registered nurse applicants may apply either in their senior year in nursing or following graduation and licensure.
+Registered nurse applicants may apply following graduation and licensure.

 Closing dates for applications are December 5 for the second semester, April 15 for summer session, and June 15 for first semester.
 Consideration will be given to late applicants.

 CERTIFICATION TO THE BACCALAUREATE MAJOR